 June 11th 2017, Microsoft, Will The Scorpio Sting its rivals into meltdown?

-For the past 12 months, we’ve been eagerly awaiting the scorpios hype train to make its dramatic arrival, and gamers across the globe are craving some exclusives that they can attest to.
-Will Microsoft deliver, and blow us all away?
-In all truth, I’m a little concerned Microsoft could end up coming out of E3 most unfavourably.
-What with the Nintendo switch hype, and the showcasing of Mario Odyssey and perhaps a few other leading titles, Sony having a strong hand in the software market, Microsoft need to steal the show with the Scorpio.
+For the past 12 months, we’ve been eagerly awaiting the Scorpio hype train to make its dramatic arrival, and gamers across the globe are craving some exclusives that they can attest to.
+Will Microsoft deliver and blow us all away?
+In all truth, I’m a little concerned Microsoft could end up coming out of E3 most unfavorably.
+What with the Nintendo Switch hype, and the showcasing of Mario Odyssey and perhaps a few other leading titles, Sony having a strong hand in the software market, Microsoft needs to steal the show with the Scorpio.

 Rumours/Confirmations

-With Sony arguably having a much stronger line-up of software to showcase at this year’s presentation, including many triple AAA exclusives, ranging from Bloodborne 2 to the Last of us 2, and Death Stranding.
-Microsoft needs to announce some heavy hitters themselves, to help shift consoles and also garner more interest in the Scorpio launch.
-(A KH III, exclusive announcement, should do the job :D)
+With Sony arguably having a much stronger line-up of software to showcase at this year’s presentation—including many triple-A exclusives ranging from Bloodborne 2 to The Last of Us 2 and Death Stranding—Microsoft needs to announce some heavy hitters themselves to help shift consoles and also garner more interest in the Scorpio launch.
+(A KH III exclusive announcement should do the job :D)

 For me personally, I’d love to see Microsoft re-launch the Splinter Cell brand exclusively.
-It’s been a number of years since Sam Fisher embraced our gaming screens, and a Microsoft exclusive would be huge news, whilst also being a great coup.
-Mr Fisher, I’m calling third echelon, you will return, damn it!
-Also, I strongly believe production on Scalebound should resume, Microsoft got it horribly wrong when cancelling this project, and what better way to get fans back on side, then a shock announcement that Drew and his awesome pet dragon were to be hitting the big time after all.
+It’s been a number of years since Sam Fisher graced our gaming screens, and a Microsoft exclusive would be huge news while also being a great coup.
+Mr. Fisher, I’m calling third echelon—you will return, damn it!
+I also strongly believe production on Scalebound should resume; Microsoft got it horribly wrong when cancelling this project, and what better way to get fans back on side than a shock announcement that Drew and his awesome pet dragon are set to hit the big time after all.

 Sadly for Halo fans, Halo 6 won’t be at E3 according to 343 studios.
 Unless there are a few shock announcements, then Microsoft are looking rather thin on exclusives, outside of Crackdown 3, Forza 7, State of Decay 2, and Rare’s pirate adventure sea of thieves, (well shiver me timbers).
 Many more Microsoft exclusives are coming from the niche indie dev market, including critically acclaimed games like Phantom Dust and Voodoo Vince.